AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-move-folder.md

 ---
 description: Move a folder to a new location.
-seo-description: Move a folder to a new location.
-seo-title: moveFolder

 solution: Experience Manager
 title: moveFolder
-uuid: 424858c3-5796-4ae9-b5ad-fd50ddbee702

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---